 Even Disney is not immune to the word.
 Disney usually refers to its films as “Disney works” (ディズニー作品 or “Dizunii sakuhin”), but many fans call Disney movies “Disney anime” (ディズニーアニメ), with the word “Disney” typically appearing in front.

 Likewise, Japanese animation companies also refer to their own creations in a similar fashion.
-Above, you can see how Studio Ghibli also uses “work” (作品 or “sakuhin”), steering clear of the term “anime” or “animation,” even if fans do not.
+Studio Ghibli prefers the term “work” (作品 or sakuhin), steering clear of the term “anime” or “animation,” even if fans do not.

 I’d argue that the word “anime” is loaded in English, too, which could explain why Studio Ghibli anime are often referred to as “Ghibli movies” or “Ghibli films” in English.
-It’s a way for English speakers to separate them from the baggage of anime.
+It’s a way for English speakers to separate the works from the baggage of anime.
 Not everyone does this, though.